 Chicago, the gleaming and stylish city on the shores of beautiful Lake Michigan is always a pleasure to visit.
 A walk along its tree-lined streets, beautiful wide avenues and manicured parks never fail to impress.
 The ‘city of big shoulders’ is known for many things, but, one of its most acclaimed features is its architecture.
 Chicago is after all the birthplace of the modern skyscraper

-Christmas is a time to celebrate and enjoy the festive season with family and friends, reflecting on the year that was with hopes of joy for the future.
+Christmas in the USA is a time to celebrate and enjoy the festive season with family and friends, reflecting on the year that was with hopes of joy for the future.
 For some, this special season is a time to travel and explore, discovering the many ways Christmas is celebrated around the world.
-Here we look at ten great destinations to spend Christmas in the U.S.A. where the blessings of Christmas can be celebrated and observed.
+Here we look at the ten best places to spend Christmas in the USA, where the blessings of Christmas can be celebrated and observed.

 I cherish those moments travelling when you stumble upon a place that really peaks your interest, stops you dead in your tracks and makes you say ‘wow’.
 Cloud Gate, in Chicago, more affectionately known locally as ‘The Bean’ certainly achieved this.